npanuhin/Bing-Wallpaper-Archive/README.md

 - The `bing_url` field contains the original image URL from Bing (Microsoft) servers.
 Unfortunately, it is not possible to retrieve images from more than a couple of years ago from these URLs (they all point to the same dummy image)

 > [!NOTE]
-> API files tend to be quite large (a couple of MB)
+> API files tend to be quite large (a couple of MB).
+Use a minimified version in production environments

 > [!TIP]
-> Feel free to use the API files and images, but please **avoid sending frequent requests** (for images this would incur additional costs for me on GCloud Storage).
+> Feel free to use the API files and images, but please **avoid sending frequent requests** (for images this would incur additional costs for me on Google Cloud Storage).
 >
 > <a name="sometext"></a>If you need to make frequent requests to the API files, I recommend downloading and caching them locally (they are updated only once a day).
 The same applies to the images (although this will be quite difficult to implement)
 >